 Rising star Ross Lynch, best known for his role as Austin Moon on the Disney Channel’ hit series Austin & Ally, plays Dahmer, with Anne Heche, Vincent Kartheiser and Alex Wolff co-starring, working to a script and direction from Marc Meyers.

-As the film comes to cinemas, we spoke to Meyers about why he took on this project and how telling Dahmer’s story came to change his view of the killer...
+As the film comes to DVD shelves (it's out on Monday 30th July), we spoke to Meyers about why he took on this project and how telling Dahmer’s story came to change his view of the killer...

 How did you first get involved in the project?

 “After I finished my last movie, I remarked to my producing partner that I’d like to do a movie about a serial killer as a young boy, I wanted to use James Joyce’s A Portrait of the Artist as a Young Man as a kind of template.
 At the same time, we were both keen to look towards graphic novels for source material, not your fantasy graphic novels, but the more naturalistic novels, the ones set in our everyday worlds.
 Those stories are often quite subversive and work well in film.
 Then I was given an advance copy of My Friend Dahmer.”